velvia/msgpack4s/README.md

 libraryDependencies += "org.velvia" %% "msgpack4s" % "0.6.0"
 ```

+The jars are published to JCenter as well.
+If you are using newer versions of SBT that resolve JCenter, you should not need to add the resolvers.

 Currently cross-compiled for Scala 2.11 and 2.12.

 You will probably want to use the type-safe API that uses TypeClasses: